 Sertraline has a “boxed warning,” which states, “There is a causal relationship between the use of antidepressants, such as sertraline, and the risk of suicidal ideation and behavior in children, adolescents, and young adults (ages 18 to 24 years).”
 The potential for risk of suicidal thoughts and behaviors is also increased in people who abruptly stop the medication.
-That is why you should discuss any changes in your therapy with your Ro doctor and all your healthcare providers.
+That is why you should discuss any changes in your therapy with your Ro doctor or nurse practitioner and all your healthcare providers.
 Sertraline is used primarily as an antidepressant and people with depression are at higher risk of suicidal thoughts and behaviors.
 It’s possible that sertraline taken for other reasons, like PE, might also have this increased risk.

 Serotonin syndrome is a potentially life-threatening condition that almost always occurs when people take 2 or more drugs that increase the activity of serotonin in the central nervous system (CNS).
 Drugs, like sertraline, can increase the activity of serotonin in the central nervous system.
 Serotonin Syndrome is characterized by elevated body temperature and sweating, muscle rigidity, diarrhea, confusion, and agitation.
 In severe cases, it can lead to multiorgan failure and death.
 Sertraline also has the ability to precipitate a manic episode in people suffering from bipolar disorder.

 You should always tell every doctor all medications you are taking to avoid dangerous drug interactions.
 See below for contraindications and drug interactions.

 How does Sertraline work?